Capstone-Projects-2025-Fall/project-002-highlighting/README.md

 * What the project needs:

     * Github and git commands
-    * Strong enough machine to run AAC board and its features locally
+    * Strong enough machine to run AAC board and its features locally or through deployed version on Vercel
     * Whisper AI for speech recognition
     * Typescript
     * Python